aldonline/x-naming-convention/README.md

 * Inside this folder, you'll create "topic" folders
 * These folders act like index entries and help you organize your code
 * Instead of creating these names out of thin air, you will reuse (or "shadow") existing namespaces (for example, NPM)
+* This "repurposing" of existing namespaces, (or "shadowing" if you prefer) is what gives the "x" convention its power.
+You don't need to get unnecessarily creative!

 ```
 src/x/lodash/ <--- all code that's closely related to the "lodash" package goes here